 Do you provide life jackets for children?

 Yes.
-We have wide variety of personal floatation devices (life jackets) for children of most ages.
+We have wide variety of personal flotation devices (life jackets) for children of most ages.

 Do I have to wear my life jacket?